Skip to content

 Important Note for Phone Recordings: Many smartphones have aggressive noise cancellation algorithms designed to enhance single-speaker calls.
 When recording meetings or conversations with multiple speakers using a phone's microphone, these noise cancellation features may incorrectly identify other speakers as background noise and filter them out.
 This can result in muffled or missing audio from speakers who are farther from the phone.
 This is not a limitation of Speakr but rather how modern phones process audio.
 For multi-speaker recordings, consider using an external microphone without noise cancellation or positioning the phone equidistant from all speakers.

 For system audio recording, close unnecessary applications that might produce notification sounds or background audio.
-If you're recording a video call, ensure you have a stable internet connection to avoid audio dropouts.
+If you're recording an online call or web meeting, ensure you have a stable internet connection to avoid audio dropouts.
 Using wired internet instead of WiFi can improve stability for important recordings.

 When recording both microphone and system audio, use headphones to prevent echo and feedback.
 This ensures that the system audio doesn't get picked up by your microphone, which would create a confusing double recording.